-McConnell Laing Tutorial Fellow in Greek and Latin Languages and Literature; Associate Professor of Classics; University Assessor 2018-19
+McConnell Laing Tutorial Fellow in Greek and Latin Languages and Literature; Professor of Greek

 I teach all options in Greek and Latin languages and literature.

 I’m particularly interested in the literature and intellectual history of archaic and classical Greece.